awsdocs/amazon-ec2-user-guide/doc_source/using-vpc.md

    + If your instances can be in a public subnet, select a nonzero value for **Number of public subnets**\.
 Keep both options under **DNS options** selected\.
 You can optionally add private subnets now or later on\.
    + If your instances must be in a private subnet, select **0** for **Number of public subnets**\.
 For **Number of private subnets**, select a number depending on your needs \(the possible values correspond to 1 or 2 private subnets per Availability Zone\)\.
 For **NAT gateways**, if your instances in both Availability Zones send or receive a significant volume of traffic across Availability Zones, select **1 per AZ**\.
 Otherwise, select **In 1 AZ** and launch instances that send or receive cross\-zone traffic in the same Availability Zone as the NAT gateway\.

 1. Expand **Customize subnet CIDR blocks**\.
 Either keep the default suggestions, or enter a CIDR block for each subnet\.
-For more information, see [Subnet sizing](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html#subnet-sizing) in the *Amazon VPC User Guide*\.
+For more information, see [Subnet CIDR blocks](https://docs.aws.amazon.com/vpc/latest/userguide/subnet-sizing.html) in the *Amazon VPC User Guide*\.

 1. Review the **Preview** pane, which shows the VPC resources that will be created based on your selections\.